eads/freelinking/README.txt

   freelinking-created content won't ever be found.
 Defaults to 'no restrictions,' meaning all content types are eligible to be the target of a freelink.

+- If you don't want to turn CamelCase words into links, you can turn that off.
+It defaults to on.

 Other options planned, but not yet implemented, include: